 While 9% isn’t much of a reduction, with a disease as widespread as COVID it can still make a difference in preventing illness.
 A 73% reduction in the risk of getting a severe or moderate case of COVID makes a huge difference in reducing suffering and saving lives.

 Childhood asthma is a major and growing public health problem worldwide.
 Adults get asthma too.
 The western, meat-centered diet may partly explain the “asthma epidemic” in the United States.

 Asthma is the most common chronic disease of childhood.
 The prevalence has been increasing at an alarming rate and has more than doubled in the last decade.
 Over 9 million children in the United States have been diagnosed with asthma.
 That’s a lot of children.
 There are few things more upsetting than a sick child.

 What is asthma?
-Asthma is a disease in which your airways narrow and swell and may produce extra mucus and inflammation due to a hyper response to things that don’t really cause infections such as respiratory allergens.
-This can make breathing difficult and trigger coughing, a whistling sound (wheezing) when you breathe out, and shortness of breath.
+Asthma is a disease in which your airways narrow and swell and may produce extra mucus and inflammation.
+This can make breathing difficult and trigger coughing, a whistling sound (wheezing) when you breathe out and shortness of breath.
 For some people, asthma is a minor nuisance.
 For others, it can be a major problem that interferes with daily activities and may lead to a life-threatening asthma attack.